DIYAD286/Mobile_Sale_Analysis_PowerBi/README.md

-# 📱 Mobile Sales Analysis Dashboard — Power BI
+# 📱 Mobile Sales Analysis Dashboard using Power BI

 An end-to-end data analytics project built in Power BI analyzing mobile phone sales across Indian cities.
 The raw dataset was cleaned using **Power Query** and enriched with custom **DAX measures** to build an interactive dashboard for business insights.